ibm-icpa-coffeeshop/gitops/README.md

 **Setup Authentication for the pipeline**

-* In the `tekton/git-secrets.yaml` file, update the following fields:
+* In the `tekton/authentication/git-secrets.yaml` file, update the following fields:
   * `password` to a personal access token that you created on GitHub.
 The personal access token should specify the following scopes: `public_repo` , `read:repo_hook` and `write:repo_hook`.
+   * TODO: is repo_hook needed if we are creating webhook manually?
   * `webhooksecret` with a randomly generated password.
 * `kubectl apply -f tekton/authentication/git-secrets.yaml`
 * `kubectl apply -f tekton/authentication/serviceaccount.yaml`